HZagorov/Tester/README.md

 tester -n
 ```

-For faultless test without interrupting or stopping use the -e option
+For faultless testing, without interrupting or stopping the program when test failures occurre, use the -e option
 ```
 tester -e
 ```